 There are plenty of ways to switch up the ingredients to make it perfect for your personal taste.

 - Quinoa: You can use any variety of cooked quinoa that you like or have on hand.
 You can make it a red quinoa salad with avocado, or use white or tricolor quinoa if you prefer.

-- Greens: If you don’t have spinach on hand or prefer to use something else, this salad tastes delicious with other greens as well.
-Try using a lighter option like arugula or make a hearty kale quinoa avocado salad if desired.
-You can also omit the greens and serve this salad as a main course or side dish equally.
+- Greens: If you don’t have spinach on hand or prefer to use something else, this salad tastes delicious with other leafy greens as well.
+Try using a lighter option like arugula, butter lettuce or make a hearty kale quinoa avocado salad if desired.
+You can also omit the greens and serve this as more of a quinoa avocado bowl for a main course or side dish recipe.

 - Cheese: I used feta cheese, but mozzarella, crumbled queso fresco, or even shredded cheddar cheese would work.

 - Protein: This salad works well with a variety of protein sources too.
-If you want to add some bulk to your quinoa creation, you could add tuna, grilled chicken (as I did it in this Southwestern Chicken Salad), or even sliced steak.
+If you want to add some bulk to your quinoa creation, you could add seared yellowfin tuna, baked bone in chicken breasts, grilled chicken (as I did it in this Southwestern Chicken Salad), or even sliced steak on top.